cyberboysumanjay/mftool/docs/index.rst

 .. warning::

     You need to have a working internet connection while using this library.
-It will raise URLErorr in case there is no internet connectivity.
+It will raise URLError in case there is no internet connectivity.
 Hence please handle this scenario in your code.